haiwera-silk-cd/magento-devdocs/guides/v2.2/frontend-dev-guide/tools/tools_overview.md

 ---

-This chapter describes how to install and use additional tools that can make your Magento {% glossarytooltip b00459e5-a793-44dd-98d5-852ab33fc344 %}frontend{% endglossarytooltip %} development tasks easier.
+This chapter describes how to install and use additional tools that can make your Magento {% glossarytooltip b00459e5-a793-44dd-98d5-852ab33fc344 %}前端{% endglossarytooltip %} development tasks easier.

 **Chapter Contents**